Sounding the mental health alarm

-And good self-care is more important than ever, experts say, including getting enough sleep, exercise and nutrition; moderating screen time; and engaging in restorative experiences such as meditating, praying or spending quiet time in nature.
+And self-care is more important than ever, experts say, including getting enough sleep and exercise and eating well; moderating screen time; and engaging in restorative experiences such as meditating, praying or spending quiet time in nature.

 “Many healthy ways of coping have been taken away,” Jain said.
 “Things like support groups, Alcoholics Anonymous meetings, going to the gym for a workout: People really rely on those.
 And little organic opportunities for social interaction that lift up your day are no longer there.”

 In light of all this, Jain stressed the importance of being kind to yourself.
 In a phone call this spring, Jain’s elderly mother was lamenting the cancellation of their family’s summer plans and Jain gently reminded her to acknowledge what she had achieved: “I said, ‘Mom, you’ve kept yourself alive, kept Dad alive, and neither of you has gotten sick.
 That’s a huge accomplishment.’”